pietro1991-dot/teklab_ai/TRANSCRIPTION_INSTRUCTIONS.md

 - Chakra focus (from GUIDE COURSE)
 - Week theme (mental/emotional/physical, from GUIDE COURSE)
 - Zodiac sign or cycle name (from GUIDE COURSE)
-- Main topic or theme
+- Main topic or theme (from GUIDE COURSE)
 - Daily vibration sound (from GUIDE COURSE)
 - Daily statement (from GUIDE COURSE)
 - Daily code description (from GUIDE COURSE)